 The American Nurses Association is busy working on a revised code of nursing ethics.
 Among topics are the standards and codes we all are expected to live by as nurses.
-If you are a seasoned nurse or novice nurse, you can get membership at the American Association website and stay in tune to new topics and health care information.
+If you are a seasoned nurse or novice nurse, you can get a membership at the American Association website and stay in tune to new topics and healthcare information.
 The American Nursing Association keeps nurses up to date on new best practice and ideas which implement patient advocacy.

 I encourage nurses and student nurses to take a look at the ethics topics and provide feedback to increase a collective approach to how we interact as a compassionate profession.
 The deadline for entries or feedback is March 15th, 2013.
 If you have a few spare moments, go to the American Nursing Association website, scroll through the proposed codes and find a topic which speaks to your heart or intrigues your interest and provide a bit of input for improving nursing nationwide.

 Especially powerful are the words you might put in to nurses’ responsibility, and this is just my opinion, to stop the type of bullying even passively to help new nurses adjust to the culture of nursing with a friendly atmosphere of learning and practicing compassion…

 Enough of a soapbox, it is very important to have the voices of as many nurses as possible to get an accurate description of the collective view of what nurses are made of.

 And always remember “Nurses aren’t Angels, we’re the next best thing!”